 - Close the doors to rooms and spaces that are not to be included.

-Planning your Path and Scan
+Planning your path and scan positions

 - Mark positions at natural points of interest within the space (i.e. at a workstation, desk, or machinery).

 - Avoid marking scanning positions in corners, too close to walls, and in the doorways.